 CHAPTER 6: Long-Term Services and Supports may be conducted in person or virtually.
 See Appendix AD for a sample of the quality monitoring tool.
-The provider attestation and validation approval are valid for up to five (5) years based on the discretion of the Health Plan.
+The provider attestation and validation approval are only valid for three (3) years.
 The Health Plan shall provide technical assistance related to contracting requirements, as needed.
 If the provider does not demonstrate compliance, the Health Plan will temporarily suspend new admissions or services until remediated.
 If the provider does not demonstrate compliance within the remediation timeframe, the Health Plan shall terminate contract.
 The Health Plan shall also notify DHS when a provider contract is terminated.

 - M) The Health Plan will have a process to validate the delivery of HCBS for Members in independent living arrangements.
 The Health Plan may conduct a satisfaction survey that focuses on Member rights.
 See Appendix AE for an example of the Member satisfaction survey.
 If the Health Plan identifies a disregard of Member rights the Health Plan must have a intervention process. - N) The Health Plan will have a process for members to report a noncompliant provider and how to address the Member feedback.
 The Health Plan may use the grievance process and/or notification a health coordinator. - O) The Health Plan will ensure that any provider operating in a setting that is not in full compliance will be notified that participants receiving services in the setting will be transitioned to another setting.
-The Health Plan will work closely with the HCBS provider to transition participants into other compliant settings. - The Health Plan will coordinate a transition of care plan for participants in settings that cannot meet the HCBS requirements.
+The Health Plan will work closely with the HCBS provider to transition participants into other compliant settings. - 1) The Health Plan will coordinate a transition of care plan for participants in settings that cannot meet the HCBS requirements.
 The Health Plan will develop policies and procedures for transition of care.
-The process will include, but
+The process will include, but not be limited to: